Technologicat/unpythonic/doc/macros.md

 #### `abbrev`

-The ``abbrev`` macro is otherwise exactly like ``let_syntax``, but it expands in the first pass (outside in).
+The ``abbrev`` macro is otherwise exactly like ``let_syntax``, but it expands outside-in.
 Hence, no lexically scoped nesting, but it has the power to locally rename also macros, because the ``abbrev`` itself expands before any macros invoked in its body.
 This allows things like:

 ```python
 abbrev[(m, macrowithverylongname)][